Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: Numerical Study using VISSIM

-where $t_f=500$ sec is the total time of simulation, $n_x=N+N_I+N_O$ is the total number of segments in the system, $e^{\rho}_i[k]$ and $e^{v}_i[k]$ denote the error in density and speed for the $i^{th}$ segment at time-step $k$, respectively.
-We do not consider the error in the relative flow states for evaluation since it is not directly relevant for traffic operators as compared to density and speed which are fundamental quantities in traffic.
+where $t_f=500$ sec is the total time of simulation, $n_x=N+N_I+N_O$ is the total number of segments in the system, $e^{\rho}_i[k]$ and $e^{v}_i[k]$ denote the difference between the actual and estimated density and speed, respectively for the $i^{th}$ segment at time-step $k$, {and $\Xi^{\rho}_i[k]$ and $\Xi^{v}_i[k]$ denote the sum of absolute values of the actual and estimated density and speed, respectively for the $i^{th}$ segment at time-step $k$}.
+We do not consider the error in the relative flow states for evaluation since it is not directly relevant for traffic operators as compared to density and speed which are fundamental quantities in traffic. {Note that, in this work, SMAPE is selected over the \textit{mean absolute percentage error} (MAPE)~\cite{Seo2017} as MAPE has no upper bound and can give infinitely large values when the actual value is close to zero which is possible with traffic densities and speeds.
+The SMAPE on the other hand is bounded and can only assume values from $0\%$ to $100\%$.
+While MAPE is easier to interpret than SMAPE, it is highly unstable in the present scenario and hence not preferable.}